daisyKim12/TIL/Data_Structure/lecture2_stack.md

 - Stack: A finite ordered list with zero or more element
 - Element: Item that populates a stack.
 - Max_Stack_Size: Positive integer that saves overall size of a stack.
+- Top: Pointer that points the top element.

 ```c
 #define Max_Stack_Size = 100;